 Your last evening on board

-You’ll be given the choice to either stay on board or go into Naama Bay.
+You’ll be given the choice to either stay on board or go into town.
 I would definitely recommend the latter.
-Naama Bay is bright, loud and a mad mix of Benidorm and Cairo with some great restaurants and bars.
+Egyptian towns are bright, loud and a mad cross between Benidorm and Marrakesh with some great restaurants and bars.

-It’s a wonderful contrast to the serene diving you’ll have done all week.
+It’s a wonderful contrast to the serene week of diving you’ve just done.

 Your last day